 As you can see, the Instant Pot is a multifunctional pressure cooker and can easily replace several of your other kitchen appliances because it’s a 7-in-1 tool.
 Some of the newer Instant Pot models also come with additional programs, such as a cake maker, egg maker, sterilizer, sous vide machine, and air fryer.

-10 Pros of buying an Instant Pot
+What is the advantage of buying an Instant Pot?

 1. You can saute food in your Instant Pot